bnchdrff/flickrfeed/README.md

         [flickrfeed:usertag:95221224@N04:rundunainrouge]

 The user ID part can be the Flickr NSID or the display name.
 The tag part can have one or many comma-separated tags.
-Both ar mandatory.
+Both are mandatory.

 The output is themed by flickrfeed.tpl.php.